 - Drop dough by (heaping) rounded tablespoons onto prepared cookie sheets.
 I use a medium sized cookie scoop for this.

-- Bake for 10-12 minutes, rotating halfway through, until browned.
+- Bake for 10 to 12 minutes, rotating halfway through, until browned.
 Let cookies rest on the baking sheets for 5 minutes before moving to a wire rack to cool an additional 5 minutes.

-- Once cookies are cooled, whisk together the powdered sugar, cinnamon, water and vanilla extract until smooth.
+- Once cookies are cooled, whisk together the powdered sugar, cinnamon, 2 tablespoons of water and vanilla extract until smooth.
+If your icing is too thick, add a little more water until you reach your desired consistency.

 Made these to send in a box to soldiers I’ve adopted…..but my icing didn’t turn out anything like yours.
 More like a glaze….. but the cookies are delicious!